hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

         * if start value is not specified, it is assumed to be 0

-        * if end value is not specified, it is assumed to be 255 The end value is inclusive.
+        * if end value is not specified, it is assumed to be 255 The end value is inclusive in the logic and will be used as part of the possible range wrt new values to use when changing existing value with new values.

       * the positions that are randomly modified are selected randomly, but inturn restricted to be within a specified range of positions.